-• Plan your deployment for managing devices by determining the following: • the number of NEs you need to manage, the redundancy requirements and the hardware required for the system the management network latency and management network bandwidth requirements the naming conventions for objects that you create See the NSP Planning Guide for the full list of deployment considerations.
+Plan your deployment for managing devices by determining the following:

+- the number of NEs you need to manage, the redundancy requirements and the hardware required for the system - · the management network latency and management network bandwidth requirements - · the naming conventions for objects that you create

+See the NSP Planning Guide for the full list of deployment considerations.

 Integrate the NSP with other EMS, as required.

-3 Review the adaptor artifact guides for release-specific information about the compatibility of NSP functions with the adaptors.
-4 Install the physical device as per the appropriate device-specific hardware user documentation.
-5 Install the required NE adaptors on the NSP; see "How do I install adaptor artifacts that are not supported in the Artifacts view?" in the NSP System Administrator Guide.
-6 Download and install any additional required artifacts, such as intent types, alarm rules, and mapping files.
+Review the adaptor artifact guides for release-specific information about the compatibility of NSP functions with the adaptors.

+Install the physical device as per the appropriate device-specific hardware user documentation.

+Install the required NE adaptors on the NSP; see "How do I install adaptor artifacts that are not supported in the Artifacts view?" in the NSP System Administrator Guide.

+Download and install any additional required artifacts, such as intent types, alarm rules, and mapping files.
 See "How do I install an artifact bundle?" in the NSP Network Automation Guide.

-7 If you will be managing classic devices, verify that the NFM-P is running and fully operational.
+If you will be managing classic devices, verify that the NFM-P is running and fully operational.

-Review GUI basics for managing devices Familiarize yourself with GUI operations for configuring and managing devices such as navigating the GUI, performing searches, and customizing the GUI user preferences; see "NSP UI overview" in the NSP User Guide.
-9 Launch the on-product user documentation to access the customer documentation and search tools.
-10 \\ Familiarize yourself with available OSS functions using programmable APIs; see the API documentation page on the Network Developer Portal.
-Perform account and security tasks 11 - Set up all required user accounts and user groups with the required scope of command roles, span of control permissions, and the ongoing monitoring and management of those accounts.
+Review GUI basics for managing devices

+Familiarize yourself with GUI operations for configuring and managing devices such as navigating the GUI, performing searches, and customizing the GUI user preferences; see "NSP UI overview" in the NSP User Guide.

+Launch the on-product user documentation to access the customer documentation and search tools.

+Familiarize yourself with available OSS functions using programmable APIs; see the API documentation page on the Network Developer Portal.

+Perform account and security tasks

+Set up all required user accounts and user groups with the required scope of command roles, span of control permissions, and the ongoing monitoring and management of those accounts.
 See "NSP user security" in the NSP System Administrator Guide for more information.

-12 -For greater security, enable two-way client authentication using mTLS between the NSP and the managed NEs; perform "How do I enable mTLS on the NSP mediation interface?" in the NSP System Administrator Guide.
+For greater security, enable two-way client authentication using mTLS between the NSP and the managed NEs; perform "How do I enable mTLS on the NSP mediation interface?" in the NSP System Administrator Guide.

 Note: For information about generating the required TLS root CA and client certificates, see the device documentation.

-13 - device identification-NE name used for NSP filtering, configuration and monitoring telemetry and gNMI on change support?" in the NSP System Administrator Guide.
+Verify that a gRPC certificate has been implemented in the NSP; see "How do I enable TLS for telemetry and gNMI on_change support?" in the NSP System Administrator Guide.